Westlake-AI/openmixup/configs/classification/cifar100/README.md

 **Setup**

 * Since the original resolutions of CIFAR-100 are too small for ViTs, we resize the input images to $224\times 224$ (training and testing) while not modifying the ViT architectures.
 This benchmark uses DeiT setup and trains the model for 200 epochs with a batch size of 100 on CIFAR-100.
 The basic learning rate of DeiT and Swin are $1e-3$ and $5e-4$, which is the optimal setup in our experiments.
 We search and report $\alpha$ in $Beta(\alpha, \alpha)$ for all compared methods.
 View config files in [mixups/vits](https://github.com/Westlake-AI/openmixup/tree/main/configs/classification/cifar100/mixups/vits/).
 * The **best** of top-1 accuracy in the last 10 training epochs is reported for ViT architectures.
 Notice that 📖 denotes original results reproduced by official implementations.
+We released the trained models and logs in [vits-mix-cifar100-weights](https://github.com/Westlake-AI/openmixup/releases/tag/vits-mix-cifar100-weights).

 | Backbones     |  $Beta$  | DEiT-S(/16) |   Swin-T   |
 |---------------|:--------:|:-----------:|:----------:|